Aliases for MSH6 Gene

 GeneCards Summary for MSH6 Gene

 MSH6 (MutS Homolog 6) is a Protein Coding gene.
-Diseases associated with MSH6 include endometrial cancer and msh6-related lynch syndrome.
-Among its related pathways are Pathways in cancer and Glioma.
-GO annotations related to this gene include protein homodimerization activity and magnesium ion binding.
+Diseases associated with MSH6 include Colorectal Cancer, Hereditary Nonpolyposis, Type 5 and Endometrial Cancer.
+Among its related pathways are Mismatch repair and Pathways in cancer.
+Gene Ontology (GO) annotations related to this gene include protein homodimerization activity and ATPase activity.
+An important paralog of this gene is MSH3.